 Of course, there is something a bit threatening about the way I have formulated this.
 This cannot be generalised at all.
 You should be careful that you don't meet the criteria for coercion under § 240 of the Criminal Code and thereby make yourself liable to prosecution.
 That would be irony of fate.
 Or sarcasm of fate?
 Does such a thing even exist?
 Sarcasm of fate?
 Well, assuming you believe in fate.
 Which I don't.
 In any case, such a cross-beat would be exceedingly embarrassing.

-As far as the Medical Service for Health and Long-Term Care Insurance (MDK) is concerned, its expert opinion establishing my need for care - or establishing non-need - is such a clear case to me that I practically feel like a creditor who has been cheated out of his money and his benefit.
-Which, in my opinion, makes the whole thing okay again.
+As far as the Medical Service for Health and Long-Term Care Insurance (MDK) is concerned, its expert opinion determining my need for long-term care - or determining that I don't need it - is so clear to me that I practically feel like a creditor who has been cheated out of his money and his benefit.
+Which, in my opinion, makes the whole thing all right again.
 In any case, it's worth the small risk for me.
-Everyone has to decide for themselves how far they - oh, sorry, they, fuck gender - are willing to go.
-That's why I explain each paragraph in such detail.
+Everyone has to decide for themselves how far they - oh, sorry, he/she, fuck gender - are prepared to go.
+That's why I explain every paragraph in such detail.

 Justification